 A change in the shape of the nipple is another possible early sign of IBC.
 Your nipple may become flat or retract inside the breast.

 A pinch test can help determine if your nipples are flat or inverted.
 Place your thumb and index finger around your areola and gently squeeze.
-A normal nipple moves forward after pinching.
-A flat nipple doesn’t move forward or backward.
+A normal nipple moves forward after pinching, while a flat nipple does not move forward or backward.
 A pinch causes an inverted nipple to retract into the breast.

 Having flat or inverted nipples does not necessarily mean you have IBC.
 These types of nipples are normal for some women and are no cause for concern.
 On the other hand, if your nipples change, speak with a doctor immediately.